-From the application standpoint, our computed maps scan potentially be incorporated into 3D modeling environments, e.g., Blender, for simultaneous sculpting on two shapes, like symmetry is used for sculpting today.
+Our approach has many avenues for future work.
+From the technical standpoint, a wavelet based hierarchical basis [Ber04] seems most appropriate for subdivision surfaces, and will additionally enable partial matching.
+From the application standpoint, once our map is computed it can potentially be incorporated into 3D modeling environments, e.g., Blender, for simultaneous sculpting on two shapes, much like symmetry is used for sculpting today.
 Finally, generalizing our approach to collections of subdivision surfaces would enable tasks such as joint shape analysis on the abundant datasets of open 3D movies.